 The field’s changing.
 Our goal is to say, “Well, if we know there’s a problem or we know something smells fishy, can we look at it, can we identify it?
 Can we systematically and consistently recommend the mitigation strategies and actions to correct it, and can we help you to implement those interventions?”

-We can.
 And beyond that, what we learn can make future trials better: We can also perform a retrospective analysis of completed trials in QDSS as a Completed Study Investigation (QDSS CSI).
 The learnings we derive from past trials can then increase sensitivity earlier and optimize the variables we look at and how we look at them for clinical relevance.

 Finally, it’s important to consider the regulatory aspect.
 QDSS is a step forward in realizing the FDA’s Risk-Based Monitoring Guidance as it helps improve the quality of data and reduce human-induced bias in clinical trials.